Lava-Pals/.github/README.md

-# 🍈🍔 Lava Gluttons
+# 🍈🫂🤝 Lava Pals

-BONELAB centric org.
-We shall consume all knowledge.
+`BONELAB centric org.
+Consume all knowledge and regurgitate for all.`